dev-bootcamp-2019/final-project-colinmccrae/README.md

    $ `truffle test`

 9. To run the apps JavaScript React development server UI.
 This should automoatically open your default browser (you'll need Google Chrome with Metamask Plug-in installed) and bring up the app at the local address (http://localhost:3000/).
-Note that it will prompt you to sign into Metamask if yoiiu are not already signed in.
+Note that it will prompt you to sign into Metamask if you are not already signed in.

    $ `cd client`

    $ `npm run start`

 10. You should now be able to use the app's UI.
 When approving a transaction in Metamask, if you get a nonce mismatch error that is due to Metamask being out of sync with Ganache and you will need to reset both.